 - How to store coconut water?
 Coconut water does not have to be refrigerated until the container is opened.
 See ConsumerTips.

 - Safety and side effects of coconut water: Due to the large amount of potassium in coconut water, intake should be limited among people with severe kidney disease or on medications that affect potassium levels.
-Even healthy people should consume coconut water in moderation and be aware that it will not adequately replace sodium after long, strenuous exercise and can have a laxative effect.
+Even healthy people should only consume coconut water in moderation, and be aware that natural coconut water will not adequately replace sodium after long, strenuous exercise (for electrolyte replacement see our Electrolytes & Sports Drinks Review), and it can have a laxative effect.
 For details, see Concerns and Cautions.